Mamata slams EC for inaction on poll complaints, threatens to move court. | Politics

 Mamata slams EC for inaction on poll complaints, threatens to move court.

+Banerjee is battling her former lieutenant Suvendu Adhikari, who has crossed over to the BJP for the prestigious Nandigram constituency.

+The chief minister said the home minister Amit Shah who had earlier campaigned for Adhikari, should ''control the BJP goons'' and alleged Shah ''was instructing central forces.'' ''This is shameful.
+The people will give them a befitting reply.
+The way even women journalists have been heckled is disgraceful,'' she said.

-Amid incidents of stray violence in the high profile Nandigram constituency, West Bengal Chief Minister Mamata Banerjee on Thursday slammed the Election Commission for ''inaction'' despite her party lodging several poll-related complaints and threatened to move the law courts over it.
+Banerjee also slammed the Election Commission for ''inaction'' despite her party lodging several poll-related complaints and threatened to move the law courts over it.

-Banerjee is pitted against her former lieutenant Suvendu Adhikari, who has crossed over to the BJP for the prestigious Nandigram constituency.
+''We have lodged 63 complaints since morning.
+But no action has been taken.
+We will move the court over it,'' the chief minister said.

+Later, EC officials rushed to the spot and spoke to her and a police force was called in as she left the booth to tour other areas from where her partymen had complained of problems.

 The TMC leadership, which has sought re-polling in booth number 7 at Boyal, also claimed that party activists were beaten up by BJP supporters.
-Adhikari denied the allegations levelled by the TMC and claimed the ruling party has lost it sensing defeat.
+Adhikari denied the allegations levelled by the TMC.

-Earlier as Banerjee reached Boyal, BJP supporters shouted ''Jai Shri Ram'' slogans.
-A huge police contingent was rushed to the spot to control the situation after which the crowd dispersed.
+Adhikari claimed Banerjee is insulting the voters of Nandigram. ''It has become her habit to insult people of Nandigram.
+Earlier, she was injured in an accident, she blamed the locals.
+The people of Nandigram will not forget this insult,'' he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)